Nkas23/TABLEAU/README.md

 # TABLEAU
-My Tableau project analyzed baby name data by ethnicity and gender.
-I created a dashboard to find the most common names and presented it to the company via PowerPoint.
-This project showcases my Tableau skills in data visualization and presenting insights.
+My Tableau project involved analyzing a database of popular baby names by ethnicity and gender, which presented a unique challenge of identifying patterns and trends across multiple dimensions.
+To tackle this, I designed an intuitive and visually appealing dashboard that allowed users to explore and filter data by different attributes such as ethnicity, gender, and year.
+This interactive dashboard helped answer the question "What are the most common children's names depending on ethnicity and gender?" and provided a clear understanding of the trends in baby names over time.

+In addition to the dashboard, I also created a detailed PowerPoint presentation that showcased my project to the company.
+The presentation included the problems I faced during the project such as data cleaning and wrangling, the steps I took to resolve them, and the final result.
+I also demonstrated how the dashboard interacted within the project to show the most common names based on user preferences in ethnicity and gender.

+Overall, this project not only demonstrates my proficiency in Tableau and data visualization but also my ability to analyze complex data sets and present insights in a clear and concise manner.